Apple’s iPhone is iconic! Apple put countless efforts into making your iPhone secure, but how can you keep your iPhone

 - Wipe away all information using ‘Erase iPhone.’

 The ‘Play Sound’ option triggers the device to screech at its loudest.
 If the phone is on mute, the screen will flash instead.
 This one comes in handy when you’ve misplaced your phone somewhere near.

 ‘Lost Mode’ helps you flag your iPhone and lock it using a passcode.
 Additionally, there’s a provision for finders to contact you directly on the device if they happen to chance upon it.

-Lastly, the ‘Erase iPhone’ option lets you completely erase all sensitive information within a finger snap.
+Lastly, the ‘Erase iPhone’ option lets you completely erase all sensitive information with a finger snap.
 The only downside is you cannot locate your device once the erase is complete.

 To activate ‘Find My iPhone’ on your device, go to Settings and then iCloud.
 Scroll to the bottom and locate ‘Find My iPhone.’
 Slide to turn it on and ensure the icon is green, not white.

 2. Disabling Siri while the screen is locked